-In 2012, to my delight, Spring arrived early in the mountains of Appalachia.
+Back in 2012, to my delight, Spring arrived early in the mountains of Appalachia.
 By mid-March, the bloodroot and trout lilies–the first flowers of spring– had already bloomed and were on their way to seed!
-Spring was suddenly advancing quickly.
-At about the same time, I was anxious to try out and learn how to really use my first digital SLR camera (a Canon T2i).
-So, I settled on a long-term project.
+Spring was suddenly advancing quickly, and I wanted to be outdoors to welcome it.
+At about the same time, I got my first digital camera, and I was anxious to try it out.
+So, I set a goal and settled on a long-term project…

 So I got started snapping pictures in March and time flew by.
 The parade of woodland wildflower species faltered once the tree canopy filled in, but then suddenly the fields and roadsides lit up with color and I found myself stalking the flowers that loved open sunshine too.
 Spring gave way to summer, and summer to fall.
 By November, I was still at it, photographing late-blooming color whenever I could find it, as well as the seed pods of things that had flowered earlier in the year.
 By then I had a backlog of pictures that I had not yet posted or even identified in some cases, so my project slowly crept into wintertime as I attempted to catch up.

 As spring approached again, I knew there were holes in my journal.
 I was missing clear photos of many species or in some cases I was missing the species altogether.
 I decided to do what I could to fill in the holes by retracing some of my steps from last year.
 But when March rolled around, spring was late.
 Almost nothing was in bloom until April, and once the progression of wildflowers finally did begin, there were fits and starts as the cold weather advanced and retreated.
 I gained a new appreciation for the spread of bloom dates that I always see in field guides (e.g. March-June): apparently those spreads reflect not only variation due to latitude and elevation, but also variations in weather from year to year.